Guide to Proceedings Before a PCAOB Hearing Officer

 Communications with the Hearing Officer

 Other than during prehearing conferences or at the hearing itself, no party should attempt to communicate directly with the Hearing Officer.
-Instead, all communications should be directed to the Case Administrator assigned to the proceeding by the Office of the Hearing Officers (email: [email protected]; telephone: 202-591-4127).
+Instead, all communications should be directed to the Case Administrator assigned to the proceeding by the Office of Hearing Officers (email: [email protected]; telephone: 202-591-4127).

 During a prehearing conference or at a hearing, the parties, including pro se Respondents, may ask the Hearing Officer questions if they do not understand procedures or rulings, but no party may engage in "ex parte communications" with the Hearing Officer, which are communications with the Hearing Officer about the merits of a case without all the parties being present.
 Please refer to Rule 5403.